-- 2. The Guardian appointed is hereby ordered to swear and subscribe to an oath that she will faithfully discharge the duties of Guardian of the Person and Estate of the Ward; - 3.
-The Guardian shall give good and adequate bond in the amount of \$\\\\\, conditioned as required by law; - 4.
-Upon the filing of the Guardian's Oath and approval of the Guardian's Bond as required herein, the Clerk of the Court shall issue Letters of Guardianship to the Guardian;
+- 10. The Guardian appointed is hereby ordered to swear and subscribe to an oath that the Guardian will faithfully discharge the duties of Guardian of the Person and Estate of the Ward; - 11.
+The Guardian shall give good and adequate bond in the amount of \$\\\\\\, conditioned as required by law; - 12.
+Upon the filing of the Guardian's Oath and approval of the Guardian's Bond as required herein, the Clerk of the Court shall issue Letters of Guardianship to the Guardian; - 13.
+The Guardian is authorized to expend up to and including the amount of \$\\\\\\ per month out of the income and, if necessary, corpus of the estate, for the care, support, maintenance of the Ward and the Ward's property, without further order of this Court; - 14.
+The Tarrant County Sheriff's Department, any other peace officer, and/or Medstar Ambulance Service is authorized, empowered, and directed to remove the Ward from wherever he or she may be found, and transport him or her immediately to such place as the Guardian shall direct; - 15.
+The powers of any agent under any powers of attorney given by the Ward are hereby revoked; - 16.
+The appointment of the Attorney Ad Litem herein shall continue until further order of the Court; and - 17.
+Choose only one:

-5. A petition for adjudication that a guardianship is no longer needed by the Ward may not be filed within a period of one (1) year from the date of the signing of this order without special leave of the Court or The Physician's Certificate of Medical Examination submitted herein has stated that improvement in the Ward's physical condition or mental functioning is possible and has specified a period of less than a year after which the Ward should be reevaluated to determine continued necessity for the guardianship.
-The Guardian is hereby ORDERED to submit to the Court an updated Physician's Certificate of Medical Examination by \\\\\.
+A petition for adjudication that a guardianship is no longer needed by the Ward may not be e filed wi thin a period of one (1) year from the date of the signing of this order without special leave of the Co urt, or

+☐ The Physician's Certificate of Medical Examination submitted herein has stated that improvement in the Ward's physical condition or mental functioning is possible and has specified a period of less than a year after which the Ward should be reevaluated to determine continued necessity for the guardianship.
+The Guardian is hereby ORDERED to submit to the Court an updated Physician's Certificate of Medical Examination by